ImTheSquid/SSMI-Python/README.md

 keyboard's OLED display.

 # MacOS
 Code is in, tutorial will be put in later.
+Make sure you have `python-daemon`, `requests`, and `spotipy` installed as root.
 To launch as daemon, just use `sudo python3 unix.py`.

 # Windows
 This is not for the lighthearted.

-First, you will need Python 3.8 installed with `pywin32`, `requests`, and `spotipy` installed.
+First, you will need Python 3.8 installed with `pywin32`, `requests`, and `spotipy` installed as root.
 You then need to set some **system** `PATH` variables:
 - `[PythonPath]\Python38-32\Scripts\`
 - `[PythonPath]\Python38-32\`